'Unique' stone house found at Gunwalloe on the Lizard

 "This is the first example of an actual stone house, and it's a rectangular house so it's completely unique to Cornwall.

-"A settlement could have built up around here forming an early community."'Bits of bone'
+"A settlement could have built up around here forming an early community."

 Another archaeologist from the party, Josie Craig, has discovered how the settlement dealt with its waste.